Skip to main content

 David Meehan during his civil trial in April 2024.
 The screen shows mugshots of former YDC staffers Bradley Asbury, clockwise from left, James Woodlock, Stephen Murphy, and Jeffrey Buskey.
 All four are charged with aggravated felonious sexual assault.
 David Lane/New Hampshire Union Leader

-Ten former staff have now been charged, including Poulette, Jeffrey Buskey, Gordon Thomas Searles, Stephen Murphy, Bradley Asbury, James Woodlock, Trevor Middleton, Jonathan Tracy Brand, Stanley Watson, and Victor Malavet.
+Nine former staff now face criminal charges, including Poulette, Jeffrey Buskey, Stephen Murphy, Bradley Asbury, James Woodlock, Trevor Middleton, Jonathan Tracy Brand, Stanley Watson, and Victor Malavet.
+Former YDC staffer Gordon Thomas Searles died while awaiting trial.
 Another former staffer, Kirstie Bean, pleaded guilty to sexually assaulting a teenager and telling him to lie to police about it in 2018.

 However, they make up just a fraction of the more than 300 alleged abusers named in the lawsuits.
 Our analysis shows at least 54 alleged abusers have been accused by five or more different plaintiffs.